davevanveen/compsensing_dip/README.md

 ### Generating learned regularization parameters for a new dataset.
+The purpose of this section is to generate a new (\mu, \Sigma) based on layer-wise weights of the DCGAN.
 This functionality will be added soon.